staerk-ha-addons/repository-edge/technitium-dns/DOCS.md

 | 853  | TCP      | DNS-over-TLS                       |
 | 443  | UDP      | DNS-over-HTTPS (HTTP/3)            |
 | 443  | TCP      | DNS-over-HTTPS (HTTP/1.1 + HTTP/2) |

-> [!NOTE]
-> By default, only port 53/UDP is enabled for standard DNS service.

 To enable additional ports or change port mappings: